jop-software/redmine-development/Readme.md

 - `bin/nuke`
 Nukes all your plugins and themes! **This can not be reverted!**
 - `bin/restore-database`
-Recreated an empty redmine database! **You will lose all of your data in the database**
+Recreated an empty redmine database! **You will lose all of the data in the database**

 ## License
 This project is licensed under the [MIT License](/LICENSE)